AdoraMel/checkstyle-test-conventions/examples/how to test.md

 ## Build

 You need to use Gradle to build the project.
 This should generate `..\build\libs\checkstyle-test-conventions.jar`.

+Alternatively, the jar can be obtained from the [Releases](https://github.com/AdoraMel/checkstyle-test-conventions/releases).

 ## Run